Skip to content

 How will I learn?

 The core course consists of a series of lectures and seminars on different aspects of the writing process, with optional modules incorporating practical writing workshops.
-Students currently choose two options from Fiction, Children's and Young Adult Fiction, Poetry and Writing for Radio, Stage and Screen.
+Students currently choose two options from Fiction, Writing for Stage, Radio and Screen, Children's and Young Adult Fiction, and Poetry.

-The core course regularly hosts talks and readings by writers, which make up approximately half of the programme of weekly sessions for the core module Writing: Research Methods, Theory and Practice.
-Guests have included:
+The core course regularly hosts discursive guest lectures by highly-accomplished guest writers, editors, agents and other literary professionals, which makes up approximately half of the programme of weekly sessions for the core module, Writing: Research Methods, Theory and Practice.
+Recent guests have included:

 • Gwendoline Riley